joaijala/Small_game/README.md

 In the game:
 Using default settings
--Move the mouse to look around
+- Move the mouse to look around
--Press left mouce button to shoot balls
+- Press left mouce button to shoot balls
 - Use a,w,s,d to move

 In the game you can:
--try to get out by breaking the walls
+- try to get out by breaking the walls
--play around whit the 2 bounzing balls
+- play around whit the 2 bounzing balls